top of page

 Move towards Each Other

-As human beings we crave the attention of and attachment to significant others.
-When these relationships are in conflict it can lead to emotional tension, communication difficulties, intimacy issues and much more.
-In today's "happily-ever-after" popular culture, people have no formal education on how to deal with these struggles and families often suffer with these issues behind closed doors.
-This is what therapy is about.
-Sometimes we just need a little help to get us through the tough times.
+As human beings, we crave connection and attachment to those who matter most.
+When these relationships face conflict, it can lead to emotional tension, communication struggles, intimacy issues, and more.
+In today’s “happily-ever-after” culture, we’re rarely taught how to navigate these challenges, leaving many couples to struggle in silence.
+That’s where therapy comes in.
+Sometimes, we all need a little help to get through the tough times.

-As a relational therapist, I have specialized training and skills to assist with the specific struggles that come with being connected to another person.
-I will not take sides on the issues that you bring to therapy.
+As a relational therapist, I have specialized training in the unique challenges that come with being deeply connected to another person.
+My role is not to take sides but to help both partners recognize their role in the relationship’s struggles—and in its healing.
 Both partners participated in getting the relationship to the point of struggle and both will need to work purposefully and diligently to repair it.
-We will explore the positive aspects of your relationship and how you would like it to look in the future.
-We will work together to move you closer to each other and on a path that is beneficial for all involved.

 Wedding Day